Isaac-Stephens/CMI_ExcelScraper/README.md

 pip install pathlib
 ```

 3) Create the input folder and upload your Excel sheets here.
+You can upload them organized into folders or by themselves, I don't care lol.
 ```cmd
 mkdir sheets
 ```